picovico/facedetect/README.rst

 By default `facedetect` outputs the rectangles of all the detected faces::

-  ./facedetect path/to/image.jpg
+  ./bin/facedetect path/to/input.jpg
   289 139 56 56
   295 283 55 55

+  Output :
+  X, Y, Width Height
+  X1, Y1, Width1, Height1
+  ...

-The output values are the X Y coordinates (from the top-left corner), followed by width and height.
+The output values are the X Y coordinates **(from the top-left corner)**, followed by width and height.
 For debugging, you can examine the face positions directly overlaid on the source image using the ``-o`` flag::

-  ./facedetect -o test.jpg path/to/image.jpg
+  ./bin/facedetect -o outfile.jpg path/to/input.jpg

 To simply check if an image contains a face, use the ``-q`` switch and check the exit status::

-  ./facedetect -q path/to/image.jpg
+  ./bin/facedetect -q path/to/input.jpg
   echo $?

-An exit status of 0 indicates the presence of at least one face.
+An exit status of **0 indicates the presence of at least one face**.
 An exit status of 2 means that no face could be detected (1 is reserved for failures).

 The ``--center`` flag also exists for scripting convenience, and simply outputs the X Y coordinates of face centers::

-  ./facedetect --center path/to/image.jpg
+  ./bin/facedetect --center path/to/image.jpg
   317 167
   322 310